Rust-Simply/idiomatic-rust-in-simple-steps/src/scripts/iriss-01.md

 default and your name should be fine, however, your operating system might not be so when it writes it our, your milage may vary.

-My Mac is fine with my cats name, Yuki, but Windows, not so much
+For example, my Mac is fine with my cats name, Yuki, but Windows, not so much

 Anyway, we're going to modify our print line now to include the variable